Karmin, Centre Manager

+The relationships that are built with children and learning that takes place in early childhood education.
 I value relationships between whanau, parents, caregivers and children that are built on trust and respect.
-Children learn in an environment that allows uninterrupted play with flexible, child driven routines and supports children to become competent, confident and capable learners.
+Children learn in an environment that allows uninterrupted play with flexible, child driven routines that support them to become competent, confident and capable learners.

 Kia ora, my name is Kim.
 I was born in Nelson and have lived here for most of my life except for a six year stint in Dunedin and a year in Australia in 2009.
 I have two grown children aged 21 and 17.
 I have worked in the early childhood sector for the past 15 years.
 During this time I worked as an education support worker for children with special needs and as a teacher aide for the Kindergarten Association.
 After a gentle nudge from one of the head teachers I finally decided to study to become an early childhood teacher.
 I studied at Te Rito Maioha in Nelson and completed my Bachelor of Early Childhood Degree in 2015.
 In April of 2016 I was offered a full time position here at Active Explorers and became the Team Leader of the Tuakana Room in November 2017.